ChallengeSY/nebunoid/codes.md

 Nebunoid comes with a collection of cheat codes, accessed via F11 while the game is running.
 Cheat codes which alter gameplay require acknowledgement that they will disqualify high scores and void star earnings before they can be used.

-* NexTrack: Skips to the next song in the playlist.
-* Scratch: Stops the current song.
-Effective until turns change or overridden with the code above.
 * LevelAxe: Resets level progress and makes the game forget passwords.
 Fair warning; this will also cause secret levels to be forgotten, and stars to be lost.
 * IwantToPlay: Adds a new player to the match.
 If difficulty is low enough, will use the lowest current level of the existing players.
 Max 4 players in a match.
 * PumpkinEater: Expresses acknowledgement that the player(s) are cheating.
 Required to activate any cheat code underneath.